← All Conditions

 • Recovery is easier than expected.
 A single small incision each side, no chest drain, and one night in hospital for pain control.

-• It works best for the hands and face.
-Armpit-only sweating responds less reliably — and that is said plainly before any decision.
+• It works best for the hands.
+Facial sweating responds well, armpit-only sweating less reliably, and facial blushing is a separate indication with its own figures — all said plainly before any decision.

 What Is Endoscopic Thoracic Sympathectomy (ETS)?